postgis/docker-postgis/README.md

 * Please take a moment to review the current issues, discussions, and pull requests before you start.
 * If you have a major change in mind, we kindly ask you to start a discussion about it first.
 * After making changes to the templates, please run the `./update.sh` script.
+* The `README.md` must be written in plain and platform-compatible Markdown that renders correctly on both GitHub and [Docker Hub](https://hub.docker.com/r/postgis/postgis).

 ## Code of Conduct